shuai-xu/flink/docs/dev/connectors/kinesis.md

 If users don't specify any KPL configs and values, `FlinkKinesisProducer` will use default config values of KPL, except `RateLimit`. `RateLimit` limits the maximum allowed put rate for a shard, as a percentage of the backend limits.
 KPL's default value is 150 but it makes KPL throw `RateLimitExceededException` too frequently and breaks Flink sink as a result.
 Thus `FlinkKinesisProducer` overrides KPL's default value to 100.

 Instead of a `SerializationSchema`, it also supports a `KinesisSerializationSchema`.
-The `KinesisSerializationSchema` allows to send the data to multiple streams.
+The `KinesisSerializationSchema` allows sending the data to multiple streams.
 This is done using the `KinesisSerializationSchema.getTargetStream(T element)` method.
 Returning `null` there will instruct the producer to write the element to the default stream.
 Otherwise, the returned stream name is used.